California Governor Outlines Plans to Deal With Expected Surge of Virus Patients

 Officials said Monday several dozen first responders in San Diego had been exposed to Covid-19, including 29 lifeguards, three firefighters and 15 police officers.

-State-operated beaches will remain open but Newsom said the state hopes to prevent overcrowding by closing all state parking lots.
+State-operated beaches will remain open but Newsom said the state hopes to prevent overcrowding by closing some state parking lots with high visitation.
 He said the closure does not mean Californians should expect checkpoints the next time they go hiking or to the beach.

 “When you’re out there and you can’t even find parking at a beach, it suggests you’re not going to practice social distancing and it may suggest you want to find a new location,” Newsom said.